alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Preposition Selection

 In the preposition selection task two objects in the scene are selected at random and the user is asked to give an appropriate preposition relating the two (Red highlighting denotes the *figure* and blue denotes the *ground*).
-If the user doesn't deem appropriate any of the given prepositions they can press DEL to change the objects and the preposition.
+If the user doesn't deem appropriate any of the given prepositions they can press DEL to change the objects.

 #### Figure & Ground Selection

 In this task, a preposition is given and users can select figure and ground combinations which fit the preposition.
 Pressing Space Bar changes the preposition.

 #### Figure Selection
 In this task, a preposition is given as well as a highlighted ground object and users can select figure objects which fit this pair.
 Pressing Space Bar changes the preposition.
-Pressing DEL changes the preposition and ground.
+Pressing DEL changes the ground.
 #### Ground Selection
 In this task, a preposition is given as well as a highlighted figure object and users can select ground objects which fit this pair.
 Pressing Space Bar changes the preposition.
-Pressing DEL changes the preposition and figure.
+Pressing DEL changes the figure.

 ### Continuing Developments